 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Strategic Housing Land Availability Assessment (SHLAA) Evidence 2009 The SHLAA aims to justify site allocations in plans by: • Identifying sites which are capable of delivering housing development • Assessing sites for their housing potential; and • Predicting when a site could be developed for housing.
 In terms of Stretton Sugwas, previous SHLAA identifies that: • 110 additional dwellings could be provided on 3 sites in and around the existing settlement, however it is unlikely that this number would materialise due to significant constraints.
 Of the 110 dwellings, all could be provided in 1-10 years.
 Swainshill is to feature in the SHLAA 2013 review, due to be published in 2014.
-Air Biodiversity Climatic factors Cultural heritage Flora and fauna Population Soil Water The SHLAA assesses the potential availability of land for housing in Stretton Sugwas and Swainshill.
-If site allocations are pursued then the Stretton Sugwas NDP should be informed either by SHLAA or a housing land assessment, undertaken in line with Guidance Note 21: Site assessment and allocation sites.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Population Soil Water The evidence base underlying the Stretton Sugwas NDP will need to assess the potential availability of land for housing within the Neighbourhood Area.